yl-msft/GalaxyExplorer/README.md

 ## CoreSystems_ImmersiveHMD

-CoreSystems_ImmersiveHMD is a scene that adds game objects and scripts required when running in Windows Mixed Reality on and Immersive HMD.
+CoreSystems_ImmersiveHMD is a scene that adds game objects and scripts required when running in Windows Mixed Reality on an Immersive HMD.
 It is loaded by ViewLoader after CoreSystems is loaded.
 It controlls things like rendering a floor plane and a star-field background which help the user feel grounded.
 It also adds visualizers for Mixed Reality motion controllers